-- Reduce Return Costs: You will find your level of product returns will drop considerably, as a better informed customer is less likely to be unhappy with their purchase.
+- Reduce Return Costs: You will find your level of product returns will drop considerably, as a better-informed customer is less likely to be unhappy with their purchase.

 Five tips to get the best 360-degree product shot

 Spin photography begins with 360 object photography, which itself begins with a camera.
 In previous decades, the right camera would involve a high-resolution camera capable of 4K resolution.
-Currently, this type technology exists in just about any entry-level or prosumer camera.
-It also exists in many smart phones.
+Currently, this type of technology exists in just about any entry-level or prosumer camera.
+It also exists in many smartphones.
 Consequently, learning how to shoot 360 product photography and achieving the best 360 product shot involves not so much the camera but the subject, the environment, and the software.

 The best subjects or products for spin photography involve those that have little or no transparency.
 Such things as windows, cups, wine glasses, or spectacles will not allow the software to properly discern between the background and the object.
 The background will also show through the object while the reflective nature of glass will create reflections.
 Objects showing through the object and reflections will mar the final quality of the 360 product photo.

 The best lighting for 360 product images is diffuse lighting.
 Diffuse lighting is direct lighting that has been softened by either a white semi-transparent material or direct sunlight that has been softened by the clouds.
-The reason diffuse lighting is important is because it reduces hard shadows, which create different angles of light and dark that 3D photo software cannot splice together without creating harsh transitions that will be visible as the photo spins.
+The reason diffuse lighting is important is that it reduces hard shadows, which create different angles of light and dark that 3D photo software cannot splice together without creating harsh transitions that will be visible as the photo spins.

 If a photographer is on a budget, quality 3D photography can be accomplished outside on an overcast day.
 For indoor environments, photographers can achieve overcast light quality using an on-camera light diffuser or a diffuse umbrella.